 Provide personal care and assistance with activities of daily living such as bathing, dressing, toileting, and meal preparation.
-All NVNA and Hospice home health aides are certified according to Massachusetts Department of Health regulations and trained specifically to NVNA and Hospice standards of care.
+All NVNA and Hospice home health aides are certified according to the Massachusetts Department of Health regulations and trained specifically to NVNA and Hospice standards of care.
 All care by our home health aides is provided under the supervision of a clinician, such as a nurse or physical therapist.

-Private Home Care Services
+Private Home Care

-Private Pay are adjunct services to complement existing certified home health care or hospice care, or stand-alone to meet needs for companion care or homemaking.
+Private Pay is adjunct services to complement existing certified home health care or hospice care, or stand-alone to meet needs for companion care or homemaking.
 These typically are not covered by insurance, although some long-term care policies and/or veteran benefits may help subsidize costs.
 Our sister agency, NVNA Works provides all such services and more.